factorhouse/kpow-secure/README.md

 ## Capabilities

  * 256-bit AES encryption key generation from a passphrase and salt using PBKDF2
- * Plain-text payload encryption / decryption
+ * Payload with random IV encryption / decryption
  * Base64 key serialization / deserialization
  * CLI interface for key generation and encryption